 <button onclick="alert('Hello JS')">Check</button>

-To view console window, here are some shortcuts.
+To view console window, use these shortcuts.

 |Browser||Console Shortcut for Windows / Linux||Console Shortcut for Mac|